Encounters and exchanges with people across the world have helped me to grow as a person

 Study abroad, extracurricular activities, clubs, volunteer work, internships – fulfilling their dreams to grow themselves as individuals.
-In these seven conversations, students who have challenged themselves speak about how they’ve changed and grown from enrollment to the present.
+Students who have challenged themselves speak about how they’ve changed and grown from enrollment to the present.

 I actively interacted with students from various countries when I participated in my study abroad program (Takahashi).